m4b/dryad/README.md

 3. links the asm stubs with dryad and then the rust standard libs, and pthreads and libc and etc., and provides the very important linker flags such as `-pie`, `-Bsymbolic`, `-I/tmp/dryad.so.1`, `-soname dryad.so.1`, etc.
 4. copies the resulting binary, `dryad.so.1`, into `/tmp/dryad.so.1` because that's what `PT_INTERPRETER` is set to in the test binaries.
 In the future we'll obviously make this `/usr/lib/dryad.so.1`, or wherever the appropriate place for the dynamic linker is (GNU's is called `ld-linux-x86-64.so.2` btw).

-Really, stage `1` and `3` from above is the problem in the cargo pipeline, and if someone could figure that out, I'd be massively grateful.
-I think the only solution, due to the intimate needs of dryad, is to create a cargo subcommand :/
+Really, stage `1` and `3` from above is the problem in the cargo pipeline, which is why I still need to manually link.
+Additionally, rustc doesn't like to compile a musl binary as a shared object.

+I believe some of these issues will go away if I transfer the start assembly into inline assembly in Rust source code (thereby potentially eliminating step 1), but the musl issue could be a problem.

 # Running